Evaluation Pt 2: Precision And Recall Curves

 There are often times in machine learning where we are looking for a needle in a haystack.
 We are looking for one blue data point in a sea of red ones.
 If we always guessed "red" in a sea of "red data", sure, we might be 99% accurate, but this is not useful for the task at hand.

 This is why understanding your dataset and metrics is important.
-Simply shooting for 99% accuracy is never a good idea.
+Simply shooting for 99% accuracy is rarely a good idea.
 There are a few more metrics we can add in to solve for this, namely precision and recall.

 Let's put this in terms of our MNIST problem.
-For each image in the MNIST database our network will produce a probability distribution for which number it thinks is contained in the image.
+For each image in the MNIST database our model will produce a probability distribution for which number it thinks is contained in the image.
 Logging a single example we mights see the outputs and the targets as something like the following:

 This output is saying the net is 29.5% confident the image contains a 4, and 27.1% confident the image contains a 9, and pretty low confidence in all other values.
 It is easy to imagine why the net may be confused on this examples because 9s and 4s are pretty similar in shape.

-A distribution where the highest value is much higher than the second highest is much more convincing that the net isn't just randomly guessing.
+If we have a distribution where the highest value is much higher than the second highest is much more convincing that the net isn't just randomly guessing.
 For example this next output is 55% confident the answer is 4 and only 22% confident it is a 9.